All about Double Vision (Diplopia) »

 How to cure double vision naturally?

+Is there anything we can do at home to cure double images naturally?
 As mentioned earlier, vision therapy, patching therapy, use of prisms and eyeglasses cure double vision naturally.
 Likewise, adequate supply of the right nutrients, vitamins, minerals, and herbs in the diet can help to restore eye muscle health and eliminate some primary cause of diplopia.